ncredinburgh/JavaForSmallTeams/specifics/200_do_not_reassign_parameters.md

 ### Detail

-Reassigning to parameters makes code harder to understand but provides no meaningful advantage over creating a new variable.
+Reassigning to parameters makes code harder to understand and provides no meaningful advantage over creating a new variable.

-If the method is large it can be difficult to track the lifecycle of parameter, but even within short methods re-using parameters will cause problem.
-As the variable is being used to represent two separate concepts it is often not possible to name it meaningfully.
+If the method is large, it can be difficult to track the lifecycle of a parameter.
+Even within short methods, re-using parameters will cause problem.
+As the variable is being used to represent two separate concepts, it is often not possible to name it meaningfully.

-If another variable of the same type is a parameter is needed it should be declared locally.
+If another variable of the same type is a parameter is needed, it should be declared locally.

 **Bad**